We believe that extraordinary students should be rewarded with extraordinary opportunities.

 The Financial Aid Committee will take into consideration tuition expenses for all children in schools that charge tuition (excluding graduate school).
 Peddie requires that families apply for aid at each of the institutions their children attend.
 Peddie cannot subsidize tuition for other tuition-charging schools.

 New students: If the completed financial aid application is received on time, you will receive your financial aid determination with your admission decision on March 10.
-Late applications will be considered upon completion and dependent on the amount of funds available.
+Late applications will be considered upon completion and those financial aid decisions are dependent on the amount of funds available.

 Returning students renewing financial aid applications: If the completed financial aid application is received on time, returning student families will receive award notifications beginning in mid-April.